Table of Contents

 How much do fitness influencers make per 1,000 followers?

-What is the highest-revenue method for fitness influencers?
+What is the highest-revenue method for fitness influencers in 2026?

-Paid communities — specifically recurring membership access — generate the highest revenue per follower of any monetization method.
-A fitness creator running a paid Telegram channel with 400+ members at $12/month earns more than most creators with ten times the follower count relying on ads and brand deals.
+Paid challenges generate the highest per-launch revenue — $3,400-14,800 median for creators with 50K-150K followers.
+For recurring monthly income, paid communities win: a fitness creator with 400+ Telegram members at $12/month earns more than most creators with ten times the follower count relying on ads and brand deals.

 How do fitness creators use Telegram to make money?